 80 minutes of running could take you around a Half Marathon, 80 hours of walking might be a virtual visit to your favourite place in the UK, 80 hours of cycling in your locality or on the home trainer could be your virtual stab at John O’Groats to Lands End.

-- Our supporter Bobby Jess is running and walking a virtual route from Land’s End to John O’Groats using the LEJOG fitness challenge app.
-Bobby is covering the 1084 miles distance on his regular runs around his local area.
+- Our supporter Bobby Jess ran and walked a virtual route from Land’s End to John O’Groats using the LEJOG fitness challenge app.
+Bobby covered the 1084 miles distance on his regular runs around his local area over 4 months.

 Sharing your walking challenge online